OlehKulyniak/Student-CMS-System/README.md

 ## Prerequisites
 To run this project, you need to have the following installed:
-Java Development Kit (JDK) 17 or later
+* Java Development Kit (JDK) 17 or later
-JavaFX SDK
+* JavaFX SDK
-Maven
+* Maven

 ## Installation
 Clone this repository

 `git clone https://github.com/OlehKulyniak/Healthcare-Management-System.git`

 ## Build Project
 `mvn clean install`

 ## Connecting JavaFX
-Ensure JavaFX libraries are correctly linked in your IDE or build system Change the Main configuration module path to the JavaFX library on your computer --module-path "/path/to/JavaFX/lib"
+Ensure JavaFX libraries are correctly linked in your IDE or build system.
+Change the Main configuration module path to the JavaFX library on your computer.

+`--module-path "/path/to/JavaFX/lib"`

 ## Running the Application Using Command Line
 `java --module-path /path/to/javafx/lib --add-modules javafx.controls,javafx.fxml -jar medex.jar`